Skip to content

 mut text:string = "hello"

-mut combined = text ++ " world" // String concatenation
+mut combined = text ++ " world" // Tuple concatenation (strings are tuples of characters)

 puts "Debug: value is ", combined // Print for debugging